 ODs in Volunteer Optometric Services to Humanity/International® (VOSH)

-New grads seeking to work in private or commercial practices can expect to earn anywhere from $40 to $50 per hour ($90k-$100k/year), depending on how busy the location is.
+According to a 2019 report from CovalentCareers, there is a noticeable difference between salaries for independent vs corporate optometrists, with 61% of new grad corporate salaries rising above $100,000 compared with only 35% of private practice salaries.
+New grads seeking to work in private or commercial practices can expect to earn anywhere from $40 to $50 per hour ($90,000-$100,000/year), depending on how busy the location is.
 Periodic bonuses are also possible based on optical sales or patient volume and can be discussed accordingly.
 If you are in one of these modalities, and you feel you have worked toward a raise, CovalentCareers has some tips on how to ask for that raise as an OD!

 New grads must also be cognizant of other expenses pertaining to their career and factor these into their overall compensation package.
 This includes paid vacation/sick time, health insurance, malpractice insurance, and retirement planning (i.e. 403b, 401k).
 Remember to look at potential job opportunities from all angles, not simply the hourly rate or salary.
 Also, keep in mind that some job opportunities may require an after-hours call schedule or certain quotas for optical sales/patient volume.
 While this is acceptable and realistic in some settings, it can become stressful and lead to burnout in others.

 Understanding the difference between a W2 Employee and a 1099 Independent Contractor